 If the other driver involved in the accident doesn’t have car insurance, your insurance may help cover the expenses.
 Whether or not they will and the exact amount depends on your policy and what coverage you’re paying for.
 If your policy has uninsured motorist coverage (UM), your insurance will help cover the expenses from the accident.

 Yes, you can!
-Uninsured motorist coverage (UM) allows you to file a claim with your own insurance to receive financial compensation if the other driver doesn’t have insurance.
+Uninsured motorist coverage (UM) allows you to file a claim with your insurance to receive financial compensation if the other driver doesn’t have insurance.
 You could also attempt to sue the other driver for compensation, but that may not be worth the effort if they have no means to pay the expenses.

 If you don’t have uninsured motorist coverage, and the other driver doesn’t have insurance, then you may be financially responsible for the expenses related to the accident.
 This means you will have to pay out-of-pocket for all of your medical expenses, car repairs, and any other expenses that resulted from the accident.